marchoeppner/wgs-calling/README.md

 `GRCh37` - the gold-standard reference originally used by the 1000 Genomes consortium.
 This assembly includes numerous decoy sequences and some non-reference haplotypes.

-`hg38` - the current version of the human genome assembly, including all ALT contigs and HLA regions.
+`hg38` - the current version of the human genome assembly, but without ALT contigs.

 Variants for both assemblies are only called in pre-defined intervals, limited to the canonical chromosomes and skipping regions such as centromeres etc.